dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 <a name="identifying-applications-of-theoretical-neurology" />

 # [Identifying Applications of Theoretical Neurology](#identifying-applications-of-theoretical-neurology)

+Most of the technologies and methodologies described herein shouldn't exist -- either because it's just fucking depression OR we shouldn't event have the technology, which implies that the rate of technoeconomic development in the 20th century was a lie.

 - these are all technologies which shouldn't exist
   - mention the potential for DARPA or foreign government-funded